-When Scoot airlines started selling cheap tickets to Sydney in March 2012, I couldn’t resist the temptation and rushed to book a return ticket to Sydney at S$222 to visit my good friend in Sydney.
+When Scoot first started selling cheap tickets to Sydney, I couldn’t resist the temptation and rushed to book a return ticket to Sydney at S$222 to visit my good friend in Sydney.
 It’s just too good a deal which I couldn’t miss.
 At the same time, I thought I can also check out Scoot Airlines service quality and share my unbiased travelling experience with Flyscoot.

 Legrooom on Scoot